johnnyyangdiamond/a2-johndiamond/README.md

 *You do not need to actually make changes based on their feedback*.
 This acheivement is designed to help gain experience testing user interfaces.
 If you run two user studies, you should answer two sets of questions.

-FAQ
----
-**Q: Can I use frameworks for this assignment?**

-A: No. We'll discuss them later this term, but for right now, we want to see that you can implement these features yourself instead of outsourcing them to an existing framework or library.

-**Q: After I delete some data server-side, the data persists on the client side until I refresh the page.**

-A: Make sure the client-side copy of the data also reflects the deletion.
-The server-side and client-side copies of the data should remain in sync at all times.

-**Q: Do I have to implement the specific achievements above?**

-A: No. As discussed in the instructions, you are free to implement your own.
-If you're not sure if they'll qualify, check with the instructor.

-**Q: If I do a single page for the technical achievement, will I still get credit for the last two criteria in the base requirements?**

-Yes.

-Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
----

-## Your Web Application Title
-Include a very brief summary of your project here.
-Be sure to include the CSS positioning technique you used, and any required instructions to use your application.

-## Technical Achievements
-- **Tech Achievement 1**: Using a combination of...

-### Design/Evaluation Achievements
-- **Design Achievement 1**: